SpikE-Odets/esx_mugging/README.md

 Latest Version:

+	Added check to see if ped is fleeing - no more stopping NPC from full sprint.

+Previous Fix:

 	Removed the abality to mug NPC from inside vehicle.
 	Changed the check for target running away - check for target distance. ( no more mugging and running away from NPC and still getting cash)

-Previous Fix:

 	Added support for BlackMoney in Config.
 Just set  Config.DirtyMoney = true   and will payout only BlackMoney.
 	Fixed error that was showing up on server script for expected then near = Removed the function to mug animals (funny but unintentional)